ShreyasShrez/bitcoin-regtest-network/README.md

 2. Wait for nodes to be ready
 3. Connect the nodes
 4. Create wallets
-5. Mine 101 initial blocks (to unlock block rewards)
+5. Mine 101 initial blocks to fund the wallet (Bitcoin requires 100 confirmations before coinbase transactions can be spent, so 101 blocks ensures the first block's reward is spendable)
 6. Send a transaction from node1 to node2
 7. Mine a confirmation block